-At least 20 states plan to sue the U.S. Postal Service over service delays, threat to election
+At least 21 states plan to sue the Postal Service over service delays, threat to election

+Washington Attorney General Bob Ferguson announced his state was filing a separate suit, joined by Colorado, Connecticut, Illinois, Maryland, Michigan, Minnesota, Nevada, New Mexico, Oregon, Rhode Island, Vermont, Virginia and Wisconsin.
+The lawsuit names President Trump as a defendant, along with the Postal Service and DeJoy, accusing the president of infringing on state power to administer elections through his attacks on mail balloting.

+All the states are represented by Democratic attorneys general, but Shapiro said Tuesday that he would not be surprised if Republican attorneys general join the litigation.

-“We’re trying to stop Trump’s attacks on the Postal Service, which we believe to be an attack on the integrity of election.
-It’s a straight-up attack on democracy,” Maryland Attorney General Brian Frosh (D) said in an interview.
+“We’re trying to stop Trump’s attacks on the Postal Service, which we believe to be an attack on the integrity of the election.
+It’s a straight-up attack on democracy,” Maryland Attorney General Brian E. Frosh (D) said in an interview.
 “This conduct is illegal.
 It’s unconstitutional.
 It’s harmful to the country.
 It’s harmful to individuals.”

 “We’re asking a court to make him stop,” he said.

+The Trump campaign and the Postal Service did not respond to a request for comment.

-President Trump said last week that he was opposed to an emergency bailout for the agency because he does not want widespread voting by mail in the fall.
+Trump said last week that he was opposed to an emergency bailout for the agency because he does not want widespread voting by mail in the fall.
 That prompted a rush of action by state election officials and Democratic lawmakers, who say the president’s attacks on mail voting and the recent operational changes by DeJoy, a top GOP donor, are undermining confidence in the Nov.
 3 election.

 State officials rush to shore up confidence in Nov.
 3 election as voters express new fears about mail voting

-“We will be taking action to reinstate Postal Service standards that all Americans depend on, whether it’s for delivering their prescription drugs or for carrying their very right to vote,” said Pennsylvania Attorney General Josh Shapiro.
-“Recent post office changes have been implemented recklessly, before checking the law, and we will use our authority to stop them and help ensure that every eligible ballot is counted.”
+“A tweet or a statement or a press release is one thing,” Shapiro said.
+“We need to see binding action to reverse these changes.”

+He said the states are pursuing multiple suits to incorporate specific circumstances unique to each into the litigation.

-Shapiro and Washington Attorney General Bob Ferguson were scheduled to announce the lawsuits Tuesday afternoon.
-New York Attorney General Letitia James planned separate legal action, she said in a statement Tuesday.
+New York Attorney General Letitia James is planning separate legal action, she said in a statement Tuesday.

 “The integrity of our elections is fundamental to our nation’s democracy and we won’t allow anyone to undermine them, not even the president of the United States,” James said.

+The Washington suit, quoting heavily from the president’s tweets and media appearances, alleges Trump has repeatedly and deliberately sowed mistrust about voting by mail, thereby interfering with and undermining the states’ rights to conduct elections.

+“He has come out and said he was doing it to give himself an advantage in the November elections,” Herring said.
+“That’s one of the reasons this lawsuit is so important: to reassure Americans and Virginians that their vote will count in November, and I’m going to make sure of it.”

-Among the service changes the suits seek to reverse are elimination of staff overtime, altering operations at state distribution center and removing critical mail sorting equipment.
-All of it threatens the timely delivery of mail to individuals who rely on the Postal Service for everything from medical prescriptions to ballots, the states will argue.
+Among the service changes the suits seek to block are elimination of staff overtime, altered operations at state distribution centers and the removal of mailboxes and critical mail-sorting equipment.
+All of those threaten the timely delivery of mail to people who rely on the Postal Service for a wide range of essentials, including medical prescriptions and ballots, the states will argue.

 “States have the right to conduct mail-in elections if they choose,” Frosh said.
 “Trump is trying to undermine that.”

-The agency’s operational changes caused nationwide slowdowns that, the attorneys general argue, required advanced public notice to and approval by the Postal Regulatory Commission.
+The agency’s operational changes caused nationwide slowdowns that the attorneys general argue required advance public notice to and approval by the Postal Regulatory Commission.
 That process would have enabled the states to weigh in on the impact before the changes were implemented.

+Postal Service warns 46 states that their voters could be disenfranchised by delayed mail-in ballots

-Frosh said the operational changes are also a violation of the Voting Rights Act, saying the sorting machine removal disproportionately impacts cities, which tend to be home to minorities.
-The lawsuit also contends violations of the Americans with Disability Act by making it more difficult for people with physical disabilities and health conditions to safely cast a ballot.
+Frosh said the operational changes are also a violation of the Voting Rights Act, saying the removal of sorting machines disproportionately hurts cities, which tend to have larger minority populations.
+The lawsuit also alleges the changes violate the Americans With Disabilities Act by making it more difficult for people with physical disabilities and health conditions to safely cast ballots.

 “Because we’re in the middle of a pandemic, this is asking them to risk their lives,” he said.

-The Postal Service also recently warned 46 states that it could not guarantee the delivery of ballots under their current deadlines.
-The agency urged states to send election mail first-class, rather than third-class.
-States and counties that use marketing or bulk-rate postage for their ballots could experience delays that may prevent some ballots from being counted.
+The USPS also recently warned 46 states and D.C. that it could not guarantee the delivery of ballots under their current deadlines.
+The agency urged states to send election mail first-class rather than third-class.
+States and counties that use marketing or bulk-rate postage for their ballots could see delays that may prevent some ballots from being counted.

 Jacob Bogage and Tony Romm contributed to this report.